-The Campus Center has resources for the Twin Cities transit, including maps of many bus routes.
-Discounted bus passes can also be purchased at the information desk.
-The Civic Engagement Center has additional information about volunteer opportunities as well as files about the organizations and neighborhoods and what buses can get you to the various sites.
-For more information about the Twin Cities transit system, visit the Metro Transit website at www.metrotransit.org.
+The Campus Center Information Desk has resources for the Twin Cities transit, including maps of many bus routes.
+Subsidized bus passes can also be purchased at the information desk.
+The Civic Engagement Center has additional information about volunteer opportunities at a variety organizations in various neighborhoods and what buses can get you to the various sites.
+For more information about the Twin Cities transit system, visit Metro Transit at www.metrotransit.org.

-If you need assistance or have questions, please contact the ITS Help Desk, located in Neill 314, phone (651) 696-6525 or email email@example.com.
+Information Technology Services (ITS) is the best source for all of your computing questions.
+If you need assistance or have questions, please contact the ITS Help Desk, Neill Hall, Room 314, phone (651) 696-6525 or email firstname.lastname@example.org.

-Copy requests may be submitted via e-mail, on CD Rom, jump drive or through the LDT which is Loffler Digital Transport an electric job ticket.
+Copy requests may be submitted via e-mail, on CD Rom, jump drive or through the LDT which is Loeffler Digital Transport an electric job ticket.

-Macalester Mailing Services is located in the lower level of the Campus Center.
+Macalester Mailing Services is also located on the lower level of the Campus Center.
 Mailing Services provides PO boxes for your incoming mail and packages.
-A new Student PO Box (SPO) is assigned to all students at the start of fall semester and your SPO number and combination will be available on 1600grand after August 22nd.
+A new Student PO Box (SPO) is assigned to all students at the start of fall semester and your SPO number and combination will be available on 1600grand when you arrive.
 We are a Contract Postal Station so we offer most services that you find at a Post Office.
 We sell stamps and send out packages for Domestic and International mail.
 (Note: We do not sell stamps or postage after 4:30pm M-F or on Saturdays.
 Please plan accordingly.)

 Shipping packages to Campus